 - Diabetes, thyroid diseases or gonadal hormone abnormalities

 Laboratory of Vascular Physiology and Medicine

-‘Laboratory of Vascular Physiology & Medicine’ (LVPM) is a specialized research laboratory established in the Department of Physiology under Faculty of Medicine, BLDE (Deemed to be University).
+‘Laboratory of Vascular Physiology & Medicine’ (LVPM) is a specialized research laboratory established in the Department of Physiology under the Faculty of Medicine, BLDE University.
 This laboratory is working extensively on Experimental Physiology and Clinical Physiology/Medicine research.
-The Laboratory is formally inaugurated on 15th.December 2015 by Professor Robert G.Carroll (East Carolina University, NC, USA) & Professor Dewan S.A.Majid (Tulane University, New Orleans, USA).
+The Laboratory is formally inaugurated on the 15th.December 2015 by Professor Robert G.Carroll (East Carolina University, NC, USA) & Professor Dewan S.A.Majid (Tulane University, New Orleans, USA).

 Objectives: We have focused interest in translating basic science findings with experimental models to clinically relevant treatments in humans and testing the efficacy of various pharmacological and lifestyle interventions in humans at high risk for developing cardiovascular diseases.

 Vision & Mission: The Laboratory comprises of the faculty members and research scholars who work together in either experimental rodent models or clinical models which primarily focused on cardiovascular problems including hypertension or hypoxia and respiratory diseases.
 The Laboratory of Vascular Physiology & Medicine is strategically working with its experimental physiologists and clinicians to discover or identify the causes and therapy of vascular diseases including stroke.